yashadhiya10/College_App/README.md

 # Project

-This is the flutter project of the SVUCE College App.
-The SVU College App is the bridge between student and college.
-It is the one stop solution for all the queries beyond and above.
+This is the flutter project

 ## Screenshots
 |                                                                                                                          |                                                                                                                         |                                                                                                                        |                                                                                                                        |                                                                                                                  |